Universal Latin Exam (ULE)

 If each test is different, how do you compare yourself with other schools?

-Our approach is similar to what you would see in other competitive programs, both academic and athletic: students compete against other students of like age.
-We believe that this strategy is the only way of ensuring a meaningful measure.
+Thus, this test helps compare schools and students across the country; Latin teachers can see how proficient their 5th graders are compared to 5th graders at many other schools around the nation.
+Accordingly, our approach is similar to what you would see in other competitive programs, both academic and athletic: students compete against other students of like age.
+We believe that this strategy ensures a meaningful and helpful measure.